Silver sulfate

 Silver sulfate is an inorganic compound with the formula Ag_{2}SO_{4}.
 It is a white solid with low solubility in water.

 Preparation and structure

 Packing of ions in solid silver sulfate.
 Color code: red = O, yellow = S, gray = Ag.

 Silver sulfate precipitates when an aqueous solution of silver nitrate is treated with sulfuric acid:

 It is purified by recrystallization from concentrated sulfuric acid, a step that expels traces of nitrate.

 Silver sulfate and anhydrous sodium sulfate adopt the same structure.

-Silver(II) sulfate

-The synthesis of silver(II) sulfate (AgSO_{4}) with a divalent silver ion instead of a monovalent silver ion was first reported in 2010 by adding sulfuric acid to silver(II) fluoride (HF escapes).
-It is a black solid that decomposes exothermically at 120 °C with evolution of oxygen and the formation of the silver(I) pyrosulfate.